isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 For the most part, flags do not define pole colours, and they are usually left as the default colour of whatever material the pole is made of (e.g. brown wood or silver metal.)
-When they do, only three colours can be part of a pole, and if there's more than one they must be striped.
+When they do, only three *solid* colours can be part of a pole, and if there's more than one they must be striped.
 The directions of the stripes are usually horizontal or vertical, but can also be in any other direction if it is so warranted.